 Don’t be surprised if your doctor asks you about depression at your next visit.
 The US Preventive Services Task Force, a federal government advisory group, recently issued a recommendation that general physicians screen all adults for depression.
-Dr. Jody Rawles, UC Irvine Health vice chair of psychiatric clinical affairs, says this is a sign that mental health is moving to mainstream medicine in America.
+Dr. Jody Rawles, a physician with UC Irvine Health Psychiatry Services, says this is a sign that mental health is moving to mainstream medicine in America.

 “It has to,” he says.
 “Mental health issues are a major source of medical disability.”